lizmat/articles/dont-fear-the-grepper-2.md

 ```
 $b.ACCEPTS($a)
 ```
-The left-hand side of the `~~` operator becomes the argument a call to the `.ACCEPTS` method on the right-hand side of the `~~` operator.
+The left-hand side of the `~~` operator becomes the argument in a call to the `.ACCEPTS` method on the object on the right-hand side of the `~~` operator.

 Going back to the context of the examples of `grep` in the first blog post:
 ```
 say (1..10).grep(* %% 2); # (2 4 6 8 10)
 ```

 What happens under the hood, is that whatever you've given as argument to `grep`, will have its `.ACCEPTS` method called repeatedly for all values given.
-And since we've given a piece of code as the argument, it will call the `.ACCEPTS` method on the underlying `Callable` object.
-And `.ACCEPTS` method on a `Callable` object will execute the code with the given argument, and return whatever the result was of executing the code.
+And since we've given a piece of code as the argument, it will call the `.ACCEPTS` method on the `Callable` object that represents the code.

+And calling the `.ACCEPTS` method on a `Callable` object will execute the code with the given argument, and return whatever the result was of executing the code.
 Which is then interpreted by the `grep` logic to include the value (trueish) or not (not-trueish).

 Being very verbose, you could think of the above code doing:
 ```